mantidproject/documents/Design/ThirdpartyDependencies.md

 1. common system on all platforms
 2. solves or makes simpler the move to Python 3 for the project.

+## Use Cases

+1. A new version of `hdf5` is required that conflicts with system installed versions on Linux.
+2. A user wishes to write a Python script using `mantid` and a package we do not ship, e.g. Pandas.

 ## Solutions

 Here we describe possible solutions to the problems outlined above.